espruino/EspruinoTools/README.md

-  --list                   : List all available devices and exit -t,--time                : Set Espruino's time when uploading code -o out.js                : Write the actual JS code sent to Espruino to a file -n                       : Do not connect to Espruino to upload code --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file -f firmware.bin[:N]      : Update Espruino's firmware to the given file
+  --list                   : List all available devices and exit -t,--time                : Set Espruino's time when uploading code -o out.js                : Write the actual JS code sent to Espruino to a file -ohex out.hex            : Write the JS code to a hex file as if sent by E.setBootCode -n                       : Do not connect to Espruino to upload code --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file -f firmware.bin[:N]      : Update Espruino's firmware to the given file